 We want our designs to establish us as a solution to a problem.

-These assumptions have been tried and tested by time, generating solid results for those who incorporate them into their design strategies.
+These assumptions have been tried and tested over time, generating solid results for those who incorporate them into their design strategies.

 But… you know what they say about what happens when you assume.